 Cockney Language Quiz Can you work out what the nice Londoner is going on about?

 Cockney is a rhyming slang dialect spoken mainly, but not only, in the East End of London.
-It came about in the mid-19th-century and was thought to be used by criminals and salesman to keep secret their conversations.
+It came about in the mid-19th-century and was thought to be used by criminals and salesmen to keep secret their conversations.
 Over 150 common sayings are instantly recognised by many people.
-Many of these are used all over the United Kingdom.
-Probably because they have been used in many radio and TV programs over the years.
+Many of these are used all over the United Kingdom probably because they have been used in many radio and TV programs.